FlyZulu/PlaneTrax/readme.md

 *Note: The Web Server is only required to view the sample output from the stats.php file.
 This isn't required for data collection.*

-This will allow user ‘pi’ to write files:
+    sudo chmod /var/www/ 777 -R (This will allow user ‘pi’ to write files)

-    sudo chmod /var/www/ 777 -R

     md /var/www/html/planetrax